Skip to main content

 Renovation Costs Approaching Teardown Territory

-FEMA's 50% Rule means once renovation exceeds 50% of assessed value, the entire home must meet current flood code.
+FEMA's 50% Rule means once renovation exceeds 50% of assessed value, the entire home must meet current flood code: base flood elevation plus freeboard, ASCE 7-16 wind loads, and Florida Product Approval (NOA) on every opening.
 We've had clients whose lift-and-renovate path reached $800K-$1M.

 Completed custom home showing what full design control delivers